toralf/torutils/README.md

 ### Prerequisites

-An open Tor control port is needed for all of the scripts above to query the Tor process via API.
+An open Tor control port is needed to query the Tor process via API.
-Configure it in _torrc_, eg.:
+Configure it in _torrc_, e.g.:

 ```console
 ControlPort 127.0.0.1:9051